 In the biomass gasification field, moving bed or fixed bed gasifiers and fluidized bed gasifiers comprise the vast majority of gasifiers used, given their relative flexibility in handling varying feed streams and suitability to the sizes needed for typical applications.
 However, high-temperature, oxygen- or steam-blown, pressurized, entrained-flow gasification of multiple biomass-containing feed streams has been advocated as an important area of focus for R&D, considering the higher efficiency and reaction intensity of entrained gasification.
 NETL has begun to make inroads into this area as it supports R&D of high-pressure modular gasifiers (mainly entrained flow type), high-pressure feeding of lower quality fuels including biomass/waste blends, lower cost air separation for modular systems, and so on.
 The R&D strategy is to continue pursuing gasifier technology for higher efficiency gasification of waste/biomass blends and reduction of those technology costs.
 This will strongly enable negative greenhouse gas emissions technology in gasification systems.

-In 2022, new projects were added to the program focusing on achieving overall cost reductions in clean hydrogen production from efficient gasification systems to make progress toward DOE’s Hydrogen Shot initiative’s cost goal of $1 per one kilogram of clean hydrogen:
+The following projects from 2022 focus on cost reductions in clean hydrogen production from efficient gasification systems to make progress toward DOE’s Hydrogen Shot initiative’s cost goal of $1 per one kilogram of clean hydrogen:

 A Mid-Century Net-Zero Scenario for the State of Wyoming and its Economic Impacts—In this project, The University of Wyoming is examining the economic impact of fossil energy production in Wyoming and providing various predictions for future energy mixes to achieve net-zero emissions, focusing on critical aspects to reduce carbon emissions and facilitating the deployment of a clean hydrogen industry.